 Best practices for Iceberg in CDP

-Based on large scale TPC-DS and performance testing and real-world experiences, Cloudera recommends several best practices when using Iceberg.
+Based on large scale TPC-DS benchmark testing, performance testing and real-world experiences, Cloudera recommends several best practices when using Iceberg.

 Follow the best practices listed below when using Iceberg: